No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 The town’s elegant gate can be seen in the first season (episode 3) of Game of Thrones.

 The majestic Metropolitan Cathedral of Saint Paul was designed by the world-famous Maltese architect, Lorenzo Gafà.

 It was here in 60 A.D. that Apostle Paul found shelter after shipwrecking on the Maltese Archipelago.
-It is said that Metropolitan Cathedral is located at the same holy spot where St Paul converted the Maltese Saint Publius to Christianity.

 Which clock will you trust?

 A weird tale surrounds Mdina’s Cathedral.
 The clock on the left side always shows the wrong time, to confuse the devil.
 However, the one on the right is always correct and chimes every 15 minutes.

 Opening times: Monday to Saturday, 9.30 – 16:45

 You may find more info and book your ticket online on the official website.

 #3 Palazzo Falson Museum – Fine Art & Antiquities

 This magnificent 13th–century palazzo is the second oldest building in Mdina.
 An extensive restoration in 2007, turned the house into a state-of-the-art Museum.